Andrzej Małkowski

 In 1915 they were forced to leave Zakopane by the Austrian government, and they moved through Switzerland to the United States.
 Their son, Lutyk, was born in the United States on 30 October 1915.
 Afterwards they returned to Switzerland in 1916, where she worked as a teacher and custodian of the Polish museum.
 In 1919 Andrzej Małkowski died at the age of 30 on a mission given him by Polish Army.
 His widow never remarried.

+In 2018, at a ceremony held at the Royal Castle in Warsaw on the 100th anniversary of Poland regaining its independence, Polish President Andrzej Duda posthumously conferred the country's highest distinction, the Order of the White Eagle, upon 25 distinguished Poles including Małkowski.